adbar/trafilatura/docs/tutorial2.rst

     # returns True or an error message

-For more information see this blog post: `Validating TEI-XML documents with Python <https://adrien.barbaresi.eu/blog/validating-tei-xml-python.html>`_
+For more information please refer to this blog post: `Validating TEI-XML documents with Python <https://adrien.barbaresi.eu/blog/validating-tei-xml-python.html>`_